 Track website activity from candidates or sales contacts and trigger automated actions.
 When a top candidate views a job, automatically send an email.
 If a sales lead downloads a whitepaper, set a task to call them right away.

-Increase in placements from existing candidates
+Placements from existing candidates

 Automation helps turn your inactive ATS candidates into an engaged talent pool through consistent, relevant communication.